simonjulianl/tp/docs/UserGuide.md

 **Exit**      | `exit`                                            |                                                      |
 **Help**      | `help`                                            |                                                      |

-For additional tips and tricks such as past commands navigation and table columns reordering, please refer to [this](#4-tips-and-tricks) section !
+For additional tips and tricks such as past commands navigation and table columns reordering, please refer to [this](#4-tips-and-tricks) section!